-Protecting and enhancing habitat of the endangered Swamp Skink, Inverloch
+Protecting and enhancing habitat for the endangered Swamp Skink

 The endangered Swamp Skink (Lissolepis coventryi) is an attractive medium sized skink found mainly in the coastal region of South-Eastern Australia.